 This imposing white-painted inn, dating from the 15th century, has been run by the Hindmarsh family for over 40 years.
 The rug-strewn, antique-laden bar offers sandwiches and baguettes on top of the main menu, and Welsh real ales take the lead at the pumps.
 Alternatively, dine in the original D Restaurant, intimately dressed with linen and fresh cut flowers, or at a table in the restored former kitchen.
-Head chef Adam Littlewort makes good use of Welsh produce, as in a starter of Welsh rarebit on toasted ciabatta with watercress salad, followed by home-made faggots with onion gravy; or Cornish fish pie.
+Head chef Padrig Jones makes good use of local Welsh produce, as in a starter of Welsh rarebit on toasted ciabatta with watercress salad, followed by home-made faggots with onion gravy; or Cornish fish pie.
 For vegetarians, perhaps Melanzane di Parmigianna.
 Finish with sticky toffee pudding with caramel sauce and rich clotted cream.